dasavisha/dasavisha.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Computer Science
+    - course: PhD, Computer Science
       institution: University of Houston
       year: 2020
-    - course: BTech in Electronics and Comm.
-Engineering
+    - course: BTech, in Electronics Engineering
       institution: Heritage Institute of Technology
       year: 2014